processing/processing-pi-website/content/tutorial/project-synth/index.md

 // Example using a built-in pull-up resistor on a Raspberry Pi GPIO pin import processing.io.*;

-int buttonPin = 4; // The button is connected to pin 4 and the ground
+int buttonPin = 4; // The button is connected to pin 4 and ground

 void setup() {
   GPIO.pinMode(buttonPin, GPIO.INPUT_PULLUP);